cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 ### Generation of installation manifests

-The `cnpg` operator can be used to generate the YAML manifest for the installation of the operator, in case you want to override some default configurations such as number of replicas, installation namespace, namespaces to watch, and so on.
+The `cnpg` plugin can be used to generate the YAML manifest for the installation of the operator.
+This option would typically be used if you want to override some default configurations such as number of replicas, installation namespace, namespaces to watch, and so on.

-For details and available options, type:
+For details and available options, run:

 ```shell
 kubectl cnpg install generate --help